dutykh/dutykh.github.io/_posts/2015-03-06-NSWE-Junctions.md

 Hope to post some further results soon!

-**UPDATE:**
+**UPDATE (06/03/2015):**

-There is a also a 3D animation for the Y-junction case with longer simulation time showing several reflections inside the junction (*please, don't hesitate to open the window to the full screen*):
+There is also an available 3D animation for the Y-junction case with longer simulation time showing several reflections inside the channel (*please, don't hesitate to open the window to the full screen*):

 <iframe width="480" height="360" src="http://www.youtube.com/embed/2L6HmZsiNqg" frameborder="0"> </iframe>